 The most common method of installation is a lightweight aluminium frame with infill panels made of glass fixed to the frame.
 This can be custom-designed and manufactured according to the colour, shade and tint thereby offering a wide choice of façade design.

 Designing of the Curtain Wall

 The success of a curtain wall system depends on two important features that are the quality of gaskets, and sealants and the quality of installation of the panels to the main frame.
 Therefore, curtain walls and sealants require regular maintenance to maximize their life.
 The typical life of any curtain wall generally is 10-15 years.
 The most common framing system is anodized aluminium which has to be cleaned from time to time to prevent corrosion of aluminium.
 Sometimes, it needs re-coating or re-anodizing also.

 Solar heat gain control

 Regular maintenance system

 The challenge for an effective, waterproof and long-lasting curtain wall system lies in designing and evolving the best strategy for sustainability of the same by employing good design practices to ensure an aesthetically pleasing façade apart from achieving durability, quality installation and good maintenance.
 Consequently, the curtain wall, not only serves a practical purpose but also advocates transparency, utilitarianism and flooding the interiors with light physically and altruistically at the same time.
-Flexibility in fabrication and installation of the Curtain Wall with a dose of Creativity can transform a building’s façade into an impressive and iconic, landmark.
-Curtain walling thus helps architects, fabricators and installers to bring a creative answer for both new projects and refurbishments right at the doorstep of their client.
-Moreover, not the least but connecting the soul of the building with the cosmos, the transparent glass becoming the interface between the connections.
+Flexibility in the fabrication and installation of the Curtain Wall with a dose of Creativity can transform a building’s façade into an impressive and iconic, landmark.
+Curtain walling thus helps architects, fabricators and installers to bring a creative answer for both new projects and refurbishments right to the doorstep of their clients.
+Moreover, not the least but connecting the soul of the building with the cosmos, the transparent glass becomes the interface between the connections.